FormidableLabs/react-native-ama/website/guidelines/accessibility-states.md

 <AMASection />

-Accessibility states are specific attributes that can be added to a component to communicate its current status to assistive technology.
+Accessibility states are attributes you add to a component to tell assistive technologies — such as screen readers (VoiceOver, TalkBack) and voice control software — about its current condition.
+They communicate things like whether a checkbox is ticked, a button is disabled, or a section is expanded.

+Without these attributes, a screen reader user may see the correct label and role but have no way to know the element's current state.

 ## aria-busy

 <Serious label dot padding />

-Indicates an element is being modified and that assistive technologies may want to wait until the changes are complete before informing the user about the update.[^1]
+Indicates that an element is being updated and that assistive technologies should wait until the update is complete before announcing the change.[^1]

 | Type    | Default |
 | ------- | ------- |